-The 2016 General Assembly approved the Governor's proposal to have the Division of Taxation undertake a transfer pricing audit project, which is expected to increase business corporation tax revenues by \$6,696,000 in FY 2017.
+The 2016 General Assembly approved the Governor's proposal to have the Division of Taxation undertake a transfer pricing audit project, which was expected to increase business corporation tax revenues by \$6,696,000 in FY 2017.
 Due to the slow implementation of this project, the expected revenue impact was shifted from FY 2017 to FY 2018.
-The revenue flows from the implementation of this project is expected to be realized completely during FY 2018 and is assumed to be realized in equal monthly amounts over the fiscal year.
+At the May 2018 REC, the FY 2018 impact was reduced to \$825,276 with the remaining \$5.9 million shifted to FY 2019.
+The revised revenue flows from the implementation of this project is expected to be realized completely during FY 2018 and is assumed to be realized in equal monthly amounts over the fiscal year.